elegant-scipy/elegant-scipy/markdown/ch3.markdown

 The plot for $|V_{0}|$ clearly shows a target at component 67, that for $|V5|$ shows the targets that produced the signal that was uninterpretable in the time domain.
-The real radar signal shows a large number of targets between bins 400 and 500 with a large peak in bin 443.
+The real radar signal shows a large number of targets between component 400 and 500 with a large peak in component 443.
 This happens to be an echo return from a radar illuminating the high wall of an open-cast mine.

-![[fig:FFT range traces]The absolute values of the FFT components of the signals in Fig. ([fig:radar time signals]).](FFT traces.png)

 To get useful information from the plot, we must determine the range!
 The sinusoid associated with the first component of the DFT has a